ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/testing_code.md

 Run **all** tests whenever you make changes to your analysis.
 This ensures that changes do not break the existing, intended functionality of your code.
 Running the entire collection of tests has the added benefit of detecting unexpected side-effects of your changes.
-For example, you might detect an unexpected failure in part of your code that you didn't change.
+For example, you might detect an unexpected failure in part of your code that you did not change.

 If you run tests regularly, you will be more able to fix any issues before changes are added to a stable or production version of your code (e.g. the `main` Git branch).